guillaumeducuing/comments-react/README.md

       pageUid={pageUid}
       preventProfanity={true}
       profanityLanguage="en" // only "en","fr","ru"
-      preventMultiPosts={true} // the user have to wait other comment to post another maxChars={1000}
+      preventMultiPosts={true} // the user have to wait other comment to post again maxChars={1000}
       texts={{
         placeholder: "Your comment",